bladrome/bioinfoscripts/calculateseqdepth/README.md

-# calculateSeqDepth
+# Calculate Seq Depth

-Calculate the seq depth of a samfile provided by samtools view windows width : 150
+Calculate the seq depth of a samfile provided by samtools view.

+windows width : 150